Clara Meijers: Banker

 Her first plans for a Dutch women's bank failed due to World War I, but in the 1920s she tried again to get it off the ground.

 During the war, many women had been given jobs and wanted to be able to arrange their own finances, so she presented her idea to her employer, Robaver, and on 3 November 1928, the bank opened 'The Branch Office for Female Clients of Robaver' on the Rokin canal in Amsterdam with Meijers as a director.
-From 1928–1938, the entire bank staff were women.
+From 1928 to 1938, the entire bank staff were women.
 Their first customer was Clara's old friend, Rosa Manus.

 With the establishment of the new branch, many women, including those who were unmarried, widowed or students, could open an account and manage it themselves.
 In addition, various women's organizations also opened accounts there.
 In addition to her work as a bank director, Meijers gave many lectures on financial security for women.
 Meijers was director until 1938.
 According to Janneke Martens, "Clara Meijers has made financial independence possible for many women.
 In the Women's Bank she founded, female clients were taken seriously and were able to manage their assets.
 The women's bank survived until 1971."

-Her lending practice, "to grant credit to women without means who wanted to start their own company," has been cited as the one of the first examples of microfinancing.
+Her lending practice, "to grant credit to women without means who wanted to start their own company," has been cited as one of the first examples of microfinancing.